Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 Xero

 Xero integrates with 1,000+ apps and includes Hubdoc for receipt and bill capture at no extra cost.
 Its bank reconciliation uses AI to suggest matches between bank transactions and invoices or bills, making the process fast and accurate.
-For US payroll, Xero integrates seamlessly with Gusto ($39/mo base + $6/person), which provides automatic tax filing, W-2 generation, and HR support.
+For US payroll, Xero integrates with Gusto ($39/mo base + $6/person), which handles automatic tax filing, W-2 generation, and HR support.

-- Best for: Growing teams and international businesses
+- Best for growing teams and international businesses

 - Integrations: Shopify, WooCommerce, Salesforce, HubSpot, Stripe, GoCardless, and 1,000+ more